On October 7th 2019, Extinction Rebellion set out to block London, Berlin, Paris, Amsterdam, NYC and many other cities all over the planet.

 When the first police car broke though I sat down in the “broken” lane to block it until we figured out how to permanently keep that lane blocked.
 But now I’m sitting there with just a few other people and watch physically intimidating looking riot police officers erect fences around me.
 We’re singing and chanting and I try to keep the nerves from tying up my throat and silencing me.
 Especially because the media has showed up and cameras are right in my face.
 I don’t want to look shaky.

 It doesn’t take long and a large group of people has flocked to sit in the street behind me.
 Calls go around for people to join us and sit.
 One guy invites people to sit with him in the puddle on the edge of the road.
 “I found a yoga mat, it’s really quite comfortable!”
 It makes us laugh but the air is still tense.
-A man in a wheelchair-bicycle construction and a boombox on board wheels past between me and the police and asks to pass.
+A man in a wheelchair-bicycle including a boombox wheels past between me and the police and asks to pass.
 They step aside to let him onto the bike lane but he just makes a U-turn behind them and cycles back to repeat the game.

 After repeatedly asking us to leave and us not moving, the officers eventually pick us up one by one and carry us off the street.
 Sometimes it helps to be female, blond and big-eyed.
 I couldn’t possibly be trouble, could I. The girl next to me is less lucky, she gets her arm twisted, despite her not resisting.
 One of my friends is more on the heavy side.
 The officers drag him.
 Then lay him in the deep puddle by the side of the road to take a break before they drag him the remaining three steps off the road.
 Wheelchair-Man is wheeled away.
 But he blocks the wheels and so forces four officers to carry him and his giant wheelchair-bike off the road.